ebalogun01/AA203-Project-Wing/README.md

-# Project Wing
+# Project Wing: Optimal routing and control of drone fleets.
-Authors: Emmanuel Balogun, Courtney Moran, Sangram Patil
+### Authors: Emmanuel Balogun, Courtney Moran, Sangram Patil
-Correspondence: ebalogun@stanford.edu
-Optimal routing an control of drone fleets.
 Please reference this github for any code used or work inspired by this project.
+### Correspondence: ebalogun@stanford.edu